DETAILED ACTION

 Claim Rejections - 35 USC § 103

 Regarding claims 1, 10, Sun discloses a method of manufacturing a housing.
-The method to include fiber cloth for preparing the shell has two or more layers and where the shell material is a carbon fiber, see page 9 paragraph 5 and paragraph 8 – (construed as providing a plurality of pieces of fiber cloth; and the fiber cloth is carbon fiber cloth.
+The method to include fiber cloth prepreg material for preparing the shell has two or more layers and where the shell material is a carbon fiber, see page 9 paragraphs 1, 5 and 8 – (construed as providing a plurality of pieces of fiber cloth, wherein the fiber cloth is a pre-impregnated fiber cloth; and the fiber cloth is carbon fiber cloth.
 Also, as the reference uses housing, casing and shell interchangeably all instances thereof will be construed as a case).

-Accordingly, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Sun’s method of manufacturing a housing, to include the processing steps as claimed and taught by Sasaki or Hass to provide Sasaki’s method with the aforementioned benefits.
+Accordingly, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Sun’s method to include the claimed fiber cloth stacking arrangement and mold use as taught by Nagakura to provide the aforementioned benefits.

-Regarding claims 5-9, modified Sun further discloses a step of stacking the plurality of pieces of fiber cloth to form the stacked structure comprises arranging the part of the fiber cloth with the opening on top of the stacked structure and aligning the openings with each other; and a quantity of the part of the plurality of pieces of fiber cloth with the opening is less than three, see at least Sasaki figures; and the mold comprises an upper part and a lower part, and the upper part comprises a protruding portion at a position corresponding to the concave region; a protruding distance of the protruding portion is less than a sum of thicknesses of the part of the plurality of pieces of fiber cloth with the opening; the lower part is planar at a position corresponding to the concave region, see at least Hass FIGS 2-6.
+Regarding claims 5-6, modified Sun further discloses a step of stacking the plurality of pieces of fiber cloth to form the stacked structure comprises arranging the part of the fiber cloth with the opening on top of the stacked structure and aligning the openings with each other; and a quantity of the part of the plurality of pieces of fiber cloth with the opening is less than three, see at least Nagakura depiction 1-1 and [0028].

 Yin discloses a method and equipment for forming a shell.
 The is formed of carbon fiber cloth, see page 13 last two paragraphs.
 Yin further discloses a finishing process of after forming of the shell the “waste edge” is removed by milling, see page 16 paragraph 8.
 One of ordinary skill would appreciate and envision using Yin’s milling cutting technique as the reference suggests doing so allows for removing of bad edges after forming of the shell.